ericlabouve/Procedural-Story-Generator/README.md

 ```
 NOTE:
+Nonterminal nodes start with an upper case letter
+Terminal nodes start with a lower case letter and are keys to the table.
 Square brackets [ ] denote elements with preconditions.
 If the element does not exist, it can be replaced with the empty string.
 Parentheses ( ) denote precondition elements.
 Where the required elements depend on inner boolean operations
 \OR a boolean operation for precation